Colon PolypsSkip to the navigation

 Several tests can be used to detect colon polyps.
 Two of these exams, flexible sigmoidoscopy and colonoscopy , also can be used to collect tissue samples (called a biopsy ) or to remove colon polyps.
 All the tests may be used to screen for colon polyps and colon cancer and as follow-up tests after colon polyps have been removed.
 There are two basic types of tests—stool tests and tests that look inside your body.

-- Fecal immunochemical test (FIT).
-This test also looks for blood in the stool, but it is more specific than the FOBT.
-There aren't as many restrictions on what you can eat before having this test, and fewer stool samples are required.
-If the test is positive for blood in the stool, you may need to have a colonoscopy.
+- Fecal occult blood test (FOBT).
+An FOBT also looks for blood in the stool, but it isn't as specific as the FIT.
+There are restrictions on what you can eat before having this test.
+If this test is positive for blood in the stool, you will need to have a colonoscopy.

-- Stool DNA test (sDNA).
-This test checks for changes to the cells in the colon by looking at DNA in the stool.
+A less common stool test is the stool DNA test (sDNA) .
+This test looks at DNA in the stool to see if there are changes in the cells of the colon.
 Certain kinds of changes in cell DNA happen when you have cancer.
-Like the other stool tests, if your test is positive, you may need to have a colonoscopy.
+If your test is positive, you will need to have a colonoscopy.

 Tests that look inside your body

 - Flexible sigmoidoscopy.
 Flexible sigmoidoscopy allows the doctor to look at the lower third of the colon.
 During a sigmoidoscopy exam, samples of any growths can be collected (biopsied).
 And precancerous and cancerous polyps can sometimes be removed.
 But if your doctor finds polyps, you will need to have a colonoscopy to check the upper part of your colon.